Decompression practice: Profile determined intermediate stops

-Profile-dependent intermediate stops (PDIS)s are intermediate stops at a depth above the depth at which the leading compartment for the decompression calculation switches from ongassing to offgassing and below the depth of the first obligatory decompression stop, (or the surface, on a no-decompression dive).
-The ambient pressure at that depth is low enough to ensure that the tissues are mostly offgassing inert gas, although under a very small pressure gradient.
+Profile-dependent intermediate stops (PDIS)s are intermediate stops at a depth above the depth at which the leading compartment for the decompression calculation switches from on gassing to off gassing and below the depth of the first obligatory decompression stop, (or the surface, on a no-stop dive).
+The ambient pressure at that depth is low enough to ensure that the tissues are mostly off gassing inert gas, although under a very small pressure gradient.
 This combination is expected to inhibit bubble growth.
 The leading compartment is generally not the fastest compartment except in very short dives, for which this model does not require an intermediate stop.

 The 8 compartment Bühlmann - based UWATEC ZH-L8 ADT MB PMG decompression model in the Scubapro Galileo dive computer processes the dive profile and suggests an intermediate 2-minute stop that is a function of the tissue nitrogen loading at that time, taking into account the accumulated nitrogen from previous dives.
-Within the Haldanian logic of the model, at least three compartments are offgassing at the prescribed depth - the 5 and 10-minute half time compartments under a relatively high pressure gradient.
-Therefore, for decompression dives, the existing obligation is not increased during the stop.
+Within the Haldanian logic of the model, at least three compartments are off gassing at the prescribed depth - leading compartment and the 5 and 10-minute half time compartments.

 A PDIS is not a mandatory stop, nor is it considered a substitute for the more important shallow safety stop on a no-stop dive.
 Switching breathing gas mix during the ascent will influence the depth of the stop.
 The PDIS concept was introduced by Sergio Angelini.

 Decompression schedule

-A decompression schedule is a specified ascent rate and series of increasingly shallower decompression stops—often for increasing amounts of time—that a diver performs to outgas inert gases from their body during ascent to the surface to reduce the risk of decompression sickness.
+A decompression schedule is a specified ascent rate and series of increasingly shallower decompression stops—usually for increasing amounts of time—that a diver performs to outgas inert gases from their body during ascent to the surface to reduce the risk of decompression sickness.
 In a decompression dive, the decompression phase may make up a large part of the time spent underwater (in many cases it is longer than the actual time spent at depth).

 The depth and duration of each stop is dependent on many factors, primarily the profile of depth and time of the dive, but also the breathing gas mix, the interval since the previous dive and the altitude of the dive site.
 The diver obtains the depth and duration of each stop from a dive computer, decompression tables or dive planning computer software.
 A technical scuba diver will typically prepare more than one decompression schedule to plan for contingencies such as going deeper than planned or spending longer at depth than planned.
 Recreational divers often rely on a personal dive computer to allow them to avoid obligatory decompression, while allowing considerable flexibility of dive profile.
 A surface supplied diver will normally have a diving supervisor at the control point who monitors the dive profile and can adjust the schedule to suit any contingencies as they occur.